BangboLiang/RDMA-perftest/README.md

 ## Author Bangbo Liang lbb@hnu.edu.cn

-Now v3 is an avaliable version, the code is still being tested and programming. :)
+Now v4 is an avaliable version, the code is still being testing and programming. :)

+## Attetion!
+Now only send is avaliable, read and write are still programming.

 Usage:
- ./MyPerfv3 start a server and wait for connection
+ ./MyPerfv4 start a server and wait for connection
- ./MyPerfv3 `<host>` connect to server at `<host>`
+ ./MyPerfv4 `<host>` connect to server at `<host>`

 Options:
  -p, --port `<port>` listen on/connect to port `<port>` (default 18515)